Olympics on television: 2014 Winter Olympics

-On August 19, 2008, it was reported that ESPN and ABC, both owned by The Walt Disney Company, were interested in airing the 2014 Winter Olympics in Sochi, Russia.
+On August 19, 2008, it was reported that American broadcasters ESPN and ABC, both owned by The Walt Disney Company, were interested in airing both the 2014 Winter Olympics and the 2016 Summer Olympics.
 ESPN and ABC planned to carry more Olympic events live as opposed to the tape-delay format used by current rights-holder NBC.
 NBC, FOX and a partnership between CBS and Turner Sports also participated in the bidding process for televising the Games in the United States.
-In 2011, NBC agreed to a $4.38 billion contract with the International Olympic Committee to broadcast the 2014, 2016, 2018, and 2020 Olympics, the most expensive television rights deal in Olympic history.
+In 2011, NBC agreed to a $4.38 billion contract extension with the IOC to broadcast the 2014, 2016, 2018, and 2020 Olympics, the most expensive television rights deal in Olympic history.